-Bath is almost 3000 years old.
-It's also a UNESCO World Heritage Site, Britain’s only city with that accolade.
-The Romans put Bath on the map in 44 AD by creating a complex of baths.
-A medieval abbey followed, then the attention-grabbing Georgian terraces.
+At almost 3000 years old, Bath is one of Britain’s most treasured cities.
+In fact, it is a UNESCO World Heritage Site, the only city in Britain with this accolade.
+The Romans put Bath on the map in 44 AD by creating a complex of baths for their citizens.
+A stunning medieval abbey followed, and by picturesque Regency era Georgian terraces.
 Yet, Bath offers more than a treasure chest of heritage sites, museums and galleries.
-There’s ample opportunity to unwind.
-The city has plenty of cosy cafés and relaxing pubs.
+There is also ample opportunity to unwind in one of the city’s many cosy cafés and relaxing pubs.
 It boasts a world-class spa and a Michelin-starred restaurant.
 Plus, there are breweries, gin distilleries and local vineyards to enjoy.

 What to do in Bath with the kids

-The Bath World Heritage Centre celebrates Bath’s unique history with interactive exhibits and displays.
-They will inspire, excite and educate little ones.
+The Bath World Heritage Centre celebrates Bath’s unique history with interactive exhibits and displays to inspire, excite and educate little ones.
 The Centre also offers a mobile app to lead little explorers around key city sites.
 It provides a GPS map, fun facts, and walking trails.
-What’s more, the Centre and the app are free.
+What’s more, the Centre and the app are free to all visitors.

-A short stroll from the city, Royal Victoria Park is a beautiful expanse of parkland.
-The 11-year-old Princess Victoria opened it in 1830.
+A short stroll from the city, Royal Victoria Park is a beautiful expanse of parkland to explore.
 Woodlands and gardens aside, there are also tennis courts, an 18-hole mini golf course, and an adventure playground.
-Kids still not tired?
+And if the kids are still full of beans?
 There are also climbing frames, a skateboard park and zip lines.

 Another fun way for children to enjoy Bath’s heritage is a Treasure Hunt run by The Secret City.
 The puzzle-filled hunt will explore many of Bath’s historic sites.
 They’ll learn about Roman mythology, famous figures, and mystic architecture.
 All that’s needed is a fully-charged smartphone and a sense of adventure.